daiphuongngo/Multi-Version-NLP-Pipeline-for-Medical-Questions-Clustering-LSA-KMeans-to-BERT-Hybrid-Spectral/README.md

 ### v2.3.3 and v2.4.3 (BERT + tags → Nyström Spectral Embedding + MiniBatchKMeans)

 In v2.3.3 and v2.4.3 I combine the mature BERT + tags embedding with a scalable spectral embedding via the Nyström method.
 I sample landmarks, build a cosine kernel approximate manifold, embed all points into a compact manifold space (e.g. 40 dimensions), then run MiniBatchKMeans over a k-scan.
 This approach produces full coverage (every question assigned to a cluster), improved geometry-aware partitioning, and more balanced cluster sizes.
 The v2.4.3 configuration yields many tight, semantically and tag-coherent clusters, while limiting over-large generic clusters.
-Cluster interpretability, silhouette, intra-cluster similarity, and tag purity reach levels that make this version production-ready.
+Cluster interpretability, silhouette, intra-cluster similarity and tag purity reach levels that make this version production-ready.

 ### Similarity Search & Reranking v1 (Dense Semantic + Tags)